mariadiea/RL-reproducible/index.md

 **Environment 1: Blackjack**.
 The goal of blackjack is to obtain the greatest possible sum of cards without exceed 21.
 All face cards count as 10, while an ace can count either as 1 or as 11.
 All other cards have their usual value.
 A player can request more cards (hits), until he either stops (sticks) or exceeds 21 (goes bust).
 Rewards of +1, -1, and 0 are given for winning, losing and drawing, respectively.
 More details about the environment can be found on the GitHub page of the project.[3]

 This environment is used in the book [1] to showcase the performance of the MC prediction algorithm with weighted sampling.
 We are going to implement similar experiments for all of our other setups.
-- target policy: *stick* if the player's sum is 20 or 21, otherwise *hit*
+- target policy: *stick* if the player's sum is 20 or 21, otherwise *hit*.
-- behavior policy:
+- behavior policy: *stick* or *hit* at random with equal probability.

 **Environment 2: **